RedHat-UX/red-hat-design-system/docs/get-started/designers.md

 Welcome to the **Red Hat Design System** (RHDS) for digital experiences.
 If you need to design something using our design system, you have come to the right place.

-Follow these steps to get started and [send us an e-mail](mailto:design-system@redhat.com) or connect with us on Slack if you have any questions along the way.
+Follow these steps to get started and e-mail [design-system@redhat.com](mailto:design-system@redhat.com) or connect with us on Slack if you have any questions along the way.

 ## Explore brand standards